[Avg. reading time: 5 minutes]

 Replay Attacks Due to Lack of Freshness

-- Implement challenge-response mechanisms for critical commands
+- Use challenge-response for critical actions

 Example